 The Company has signed a 12 year lease agreement with The Uniting Church in Australia Property Trust (Victoria) for office space.
 The lease includes 8 extension options, each for a further 5 years.
+The lease payments were calculated using the initial lease term only as there are no factors indicating renewal is certain.
 The lease agreement commenced after 1 July 2020.
 Refer to Note 2 (k) for further disclosure details.